keencyclist/movement/README.md

 ## Tests on Holdout Data
 [Link to notebook with test of LR model on holdout data](./notebooks/Holdout-Test.ipynb)

-The Logistic Regression model was tested on the holdout data consisting of the reamining five subjects.
+The Logistic Regression model was tested on the holdout data consisting of the remaining five subjects.
 The overall accuracy of the predictions was 94%, and the weighted average F1 score was 0.54.
 A confusion matrix by class is shown below:

 ![confusion matrix](./images/LR_acc_only.png)